wp-plugins/wp-social-media-slider-lite/README.txt

 2. /assets/screenshot-2.png

 == Changelog ==

+= 1.1.3 =
+* Fixed a conflict that occured if another theme or plugin was loading TwitterOAuth
+* Added shortcode parameters for overriding social media options
+* Improved compatibility with PHP 5.2.x

 = 1.1.2 =
 * The post cache is forced to refresh if settings were updated